Skip to content

 What exactly gets recorded?

-Are denied actions visible?
+Are blocked actions visible?

 See the record